sandy98/pgnparser/README.md

 There are a bunch of files under tests directory which provide example of using the library from python, ruby, node.js (js and coffee-script) and clojure.
 Their contents is pretty self-explanatory as to how to use them.

-It's also provided the directory 'pgnfiles' containing some pgn files for test purpose, and 'jsonfiles' directory, home for files generated using 'make-json.sh' script.
+It's also provided the directory 'pgnfiles', containing some pgn files for test purpose, and 'jsonfiles' directory, home for files generated using 'make-json.sh' script.

 ### Comments